 The AUXILIARY HYDRAULIC SYSTEM is a load sensing, pressure compensated system with efficiency in mind.
+That means it only pumps the amount of oil needed to do the job.

 The pump is mounted to the "front" of the second hydrostatic pump (fig. 36-1).
 The systems consist of a single variable displacement pump that supplies the required hydraulics to operate the full time power steering unit, boom control cylinders (lift, level, and fold), tread adjust, ladder, outer boom breakaway, and the solution pump.